rat-software/rat-software/backend/classifier/README.md

 To  setup classifiers, you have to use and store information in the rat database.
 The classifier_db_lib provides functions to read search results and their contents for classification purposes.

-You can just open the file /classifiers/classifier_template/classifier_template.py as a template to add your own classifiers.

 Here is an overview of the tables used for classifiers:

 - result: the result table stores the scrapped and imported urls.
 The tool reads all the information of a stored result to provide the data to the classifier.
 - source: the source table stores the content of the search results or imported URLs.
 It provides the information as html source code and also as an image.
-- classifierindicator: table to store the indicators for a classifier.
+- classifier_indicator: table to store the indicators for a classifier.
-- classifierresult: table to store the result of a classification for a search result or an imported URL.
+- classifier_result: table to store the result of a classification for a search result or an imported URL.

 ### Manually adding a classifier:
 - Add a folder with the name of your classifier